python/mypy/docs/source/casts.rst

 Mypy supports type casts that are usually used to coerce a statically typed value to a subtype.
 Unlike languages such as Java or C#, however, mypy casts are only used as hints for the type checker, and they don't perform a runtime type check.
-Use the function ``cast`` to perform a
+Use the function :py:func:`~typing.cast` to perform a cast:
-cast:

 .. code-block:: python